 May - June in Europe.

 Seeds are relatively flat, 4 - 6 mm (0.16 - 0.24 inch) long, 1 mm (0.039 inch) wide.
 Straw colored with seed embryo is often visible through the outer layers.
 Germination occurs in autumn and spring.
 Germination is usually in autumn, and both temperature and rainfall patterns may interact to influence emergence patterns, so that a proportion of seeds may survive and continue to emerge after crop sowing.

 2 - 4 years.

 By seeds.
 It is a prolific seed producer, with as many as 645,000 seeds/m* (539,302 seeds/sq.yd) recorded in wheat.
 Following dissemination, innate seed dormancy lasts for about 2 months.
-The seeds are very light in weight and easily transported by wind.
+The seeds are very light in weight and easily transported and scattered by wind.

 Warm, sandy soils.

 Additional Crop Information

 Mainly found in summer annual cereals, pastures and legumes fallow land, in vineyards, olive plantations, and sandy places.